shivannis/xandr-docs-public/xandr-docs/articles/monetize/manage-custom-content-categories.md

 assign placements to them.
 At that point, buyers can then choose these categories when defining the targeting settings of a campaign.

-In the Content Categories area of Xandr
-Monetize, you can perform the following tasks:
+In the Content Categories area of Microsoft Monetize, you can perform the following tasks:

 - Create a new custom content category
 - Edit the name and description of an existing custom content category